 Colonization in utero

 Our thinking of the initial establishment of the gut microbiota has changed.
 The fetus has been long time considered sterile but this idea is now being challenged.
 Pregnancy is linked to different physiological changes aimed at supporting the correct development of the fetus and the infant.
 A shift in gut microbiota of a pregnant mother towards a pro-inflammatory profile takes place during late pregnancy or the third trimester of pregnancy (Nuriel-Ohayon et al. 2016).
+In a similar manner Koren and coworkers (2012) reported that gut microbiota changed dramatically from first (T1) to third (T3) trimesters, with vast expansion of diversity between mothers, an overall increase in Proteobacteria and Actinobacteria, and reduced richness.

 In the process the permeability of the mother’s intestinal wall to microbes is altered and the microbiota change to a more pro-inflammatory one.
 This phenomenon has been suggested to facilitate bacterial translocation in the mother gut and therefore mother-to-infant transfer of intestinal microbes (Perez et al. 2007) which is further supported by the detection of low levels of bacteria in umbilical cord blood (Jimenez et al. 2005).
 The mother likely provides the inoculum for microbial colonization already in utero.
 The exposure to microbes is initiated earlier than even understood, in fact even the fertilisation process may be influenced by vaginal and semen microbiota.
 It has been reported that that the amniotic fluid, as well as the placenta, has a certain microbiota architecture.
 This intrauterine microbiota is characterised by low numbers of bacteria and dominance of Proteobacteria (Aagaard et al. 2014, Collado et al. 2016).
 There are differences in results linked to the analyses of samples with very low bacterial loads: some authors detect microbes in amniotic fluid in healthy term pregnancies attributing the findings to methodological artefacts or contaminations (Lim et al. 2018).
 Nevertheless, the colonization of the foetus is also evidenced by the detection in meconium samples of an early microbiota dominated by Firmicutes and also presenting high relative proportions of Proteobacteria (Tapiainen et al. 2018).

+Despite the increasing evidence, the occurrence of an intra-uterine seeding and/or the role that may play in the early colonization process is still under debate.
+What it remains clear is that the massive microbial colonization begins after birth and that the vertical mother-to-infant transmission of strains is crucial for the early colonization process.
+(Ferreti et al., 2018, Yassour et al., 2018)

 Mode of delivery